Exercise Ball as Office Chair?

-When it comes to workstation wellness, the question I'm asked most frequently is: Should i use a fit ball as an office chair?
+When it comes to workstation wellness, the question I'm asked most frequently is: Can I use an exercise ball as an office chair?
 Here's the answer.

-Let’s face it, a balance ball is not an ergonomic chair.
+Let’s face it, an exercise ball is not an ergonomic chair.
 Most lack backrests (or have backrests that are woefully minimal.)
 Plus, the seat can’t be adjusted, and generally, there are no arm rests to speak of.

 It’s only logical then, that even in the office, the purpose of an exercise ball is just that – a tool for core workouts, sitting yoga, back exercises and the like.